 The CPPAS Program

 - The CPPAS program is designed to provide a streamlined process for purchasing computers for Trinity College faculty and staff.
 The primary goals of the program are to provide a regular replacement cycle for faculty and staff computers, and to ease the support burden on Trinity Technology Services (TTS) staff associated with troubleshooting and maintaining outdated or out-of-warranty equipment and non-standard hardware.

 - Staff paid by grant funds are not eligible for the CPPAS program.

-- Sasha Calden will contact faculty and staff before their replacement date to discuss and/or configure a suitable replacement computer.
+- IT staff will contact faculty and staff before their replacement date to discuss and/or configure a suitable replacement computer.
 CPPAS replacements/upgrades happen twice a year, January and July.

 - Biology/EA IT chooses recommended/supported models based on the agreements that Duke has been able to negotiate with three approved vendors Dell, Apple, and Lenovo.
 The BioCC has approved a fourth vendor Pogo Linux that is to be used specifically for the purchase of custom configured high end computational/analysis machines.

 - The Biology/EA IT team fully supports departmentally purchased computers purchased from one of the four approved vendors.
 The Duke Technology Center has standard models available from Dell, Apple and Lenovo for users to view and test out (note we can custom configure computers from any of these vendors).

 - The CPPAS program uses these recommend models exclusively.
 Models are listed here: https://admin.trinity.duke.edu/technology/support/computer-purchase-program